Learn how to determine your Google Grants eligibility and get started with the program.

 Now that you know more about Google Grants eligibility requirements and the application process, you’re ready to get started!

-Improve your chances of getting approved on the first round, maintaining your grant, and seeing great results from your Ad campaigns by working with a Google Grant consultant.
+Improve your chances of getting approved, maintaining your grant, and seeing great results from your Ad campaigns by working with a Google Grant consultant.
 Getting Attention offers free consultations to assess your nonprofit’s needs.
 Plus, they’re certified by Google, so you know you’ll receive Ad Grants account support from trusted professionals.

 Their experts will handle every step of the process for you, even beyond the initial application.
 Here are their core services: